eclipse-tractusx/tractus-x-umbrella/docs/user/guides/database-access.md

 Seeding is the process of populating the system with initial data required for the proper functioning of various components.

-## Instructions

-Refer to the [Overall Seeding Documentation](../../../concept/seeds-overall-data.md) for detailed steps on how to perform seeding in your deployment.

 ## NOTICE